Note: To set up Google Wifi with Google Nest Wifi devices, learn how to use Google Wifi with Google Nest Wifi.

-- Plug your Google Wifi point into a power outlet.
+- Plug your Google Wifi point into a wall outlet.
 The light will slowly flash blue to indicate that it’s powered on and ready for setup.

 - Place the Wifi point in plain view.
 You’ll get the best signal when it’s in an open space like on a shelf or TV stand.

 Step 3.
 Download the Google Wifi app

 Download the Google Wifi app on your Android or iOS mobile device.
-(Note: The app is only compatible with Android 4 and up or iOS 10 and up.)
+(Note: The app is only compatible with Android 4 or later or iOS 10 or later.)